Kentucky Afield: Radio

 A radio program was added in 1952.

 Television

 The radio program was followed by a television show in 1953 when it debuted on WAVE TV.
 Ron Rhody delivered a weekly fishing report on Saturday mornings.
 In 1957, Hope Carleton, who was a Kentucky Department of Fish and Wildlife Resources conservation officer, was named host and remained so until his retirement in 1980.
 He was replaced with Jeremy Dreier.

 In 1985, Dreier forged a deal with Kentucky Educational Television to air the show statewide.
 Dreier was replaced as host by Tim Michaels in 1988 and then Dave Shuffett from 1989 until 1995.
-Under Dave, the format of the show changed into a magazine-styled format.
-Tim Farmer took over from Dave from 1995 until December 2015.
+Under Shuffett, the format of the show changed into a magazine-styled format.
+Tim Farmer took over from Shuffett in 1995 and remained the show's host until December 2015.
+Chad Miles assumed hosting duties for the show in 2016.